-To us, the Nectar mattress feels like about a 6.5/10 on the firmness scale.
-It’s made of a layer of high-density foam, a little bit firmer than conventional memory foam, which helps the mattress feel supportive and comfortable at the same time.
+The Nectar mattress feels like about a 6.5/10 on the firmness scale.
+It’s made of a layer of high-density foam, which is firmer than conventional memory foam.
+This helps the mattress feel supportive and comfortable at the same time.

 Sleeping On The Nectar And DreamCloud Mattresses

-In our experience, the Nectar works exceedingly well for back sleeping.
+In our experience, the Nectar works well for back sleeping.
 It has a soft feel but still offers sufficient support, including targeted support along the lumbar area.
 There’s a great amount of contouring, making it easy to maintain a healthy, comfortable spine alignment.
-If you are a back sleeper, you should feel the mattress take the shape of your body while it also supports you!
+If you are a back sleeper, you should feel the mattress take the shape of your body while it supports you.

 For side sleepers, the Nectar should offer excellent pressure relief.
 However, heavier sleepers may feel like they’re bottoming out.
 Lightweight and medium-weight sleepers may fare a little better.

-As for stomach sleepers, the Nectar mattress may be a little too soft.
-The Nectar can make stomach sleepers feel like they’re disappearing into their bed, unable to find the straight, healthy spine alignment they need.
+As for stomach sleepers, the Nectar mattress may be too soft.
+The Nectar can make stomach sleepers feel like they’re disappearing into their bed.
+They won’t find the straight, healthy spine alignment they need.

 Like the Nectar, the DreamCloud is a good match for back sleepers.
 Thanks to that coil system, there’s a lot of targeted lumbar support, helping shift weight from sensitive pressure points, and minimize back pain.

 Side sleepers may not find the DreamCloud to be as comfortable.
-There’s a lot of pressure and not enough “give,” and the result is a feeling of being jammed up against the mattress in an uncomfortable way.
+There’s a lot of pressure and not enough “give.”
+The result is a feeling of being jammed up against the mattress in an uncomfortable way.
 You could feel some serious pressure on your shoulders and hips.

 Similarly, stomach sleepers may find that the DreamCloud is not quite supportive enough.
 There’s a lot of bowing toward the middle of the bed, particularly if you’re on the heavier side.
-For lightweight sleepers, it may be better, but ultimately, the DreamCloud really isn’t optimized for those who sleep on their stomach.
+It may be better for lightweight sleepers, but the DreamCloud really isn’t optimized for those who sleep on their stomach.

 What Do The Nectar And DreamCloud Mattresses Feel Like?

-Memory foam fans love that feeling of sinking into their mattress without bottoming out; of being cushioned but also properly supported.
-The all-foam Nectar mattress offers that classic memory foam feel; it’s slow-moving and has very little bounce.
+Memory foam fans love that feeling of sinking into their mattress without bottoming out.
+They like to be cushioned yet properly supported.
+The all-foam Nectar mattress offers that classic memory foam feel; it’s slow-moving and has little bounce.

-While the DreamCloud does have a layer of memory foam, it really feels more like an innerspring bed.
-There’s quite a lot of bounce, which means it may not be as good for couples but is excellent for combination sleepers.
-It’s very easy to move around on the DreamCloud and to change positions.
+While the DreamCloud does have a layer of memory foam, it feels more like an innerspring bed.
+There’s lots of bounce, which means it may not be as good for couples.
+However, it is excellent for combination sleepers, since it’s easy to move around on this mattress.

 Average Weight Sleepers – 130 lbs to 230 lbs

 Average weight back sleepers and side sleepers will likely find plenty of comfort and support from the Nectar mattress.
-Those with hip pain, in particular, will love how they can achieve just the right balance between sinkage and support.
-For stomach sleepers in this weight class, however, the Nectar probably just isn’t supportive enough.
+Those with hip pain should love how they can achieve the right balance between sinkage and support.
+For stomach sleepers in this weight class, the Nectar probably isn’t supportive enough.

 For average weight back sleepers, the DreamCloud is ideal: The memory foam layer will offer padding while the innerspring system ensures plenty of support.
-Side sleepers, on the other hand, will generally feel a little bit too bunched up, with too much pressure at the shoulders and hips.
+Side sleepers will generally feel a little bit too bunched up, with too much pressure on the shoulders and hips.
 As for stomach sleepers, those closer to 130 lbs will probably be fine, but once you get near the 230 lbs mark, there may not be quite enough support under the hips.

 Heavyweight Sleepers – Over 230 lbs

-Heavyweight back sleepers will be amply supported by the DreamCloud, up until around 300 lbs; then, a more durable mattress is recommended.
-It’s not the best mattress for heavyweight side sleepers, who will feel too much pressure, nor for stomach sleepers, who will feel their hips sinking too deep into the bed.
+Heavyweight back sleepers will be amply supported by the DreamCloud, up until around 300 lbs.
+Then, a more durable mattress is recommended.
+It’s not the best mattress for heavyweight side sleepers, who will feel too much pressure.
+The same goes for stomach sleepers, who will feel their hips sinking too far into the bed.

 Lightweight Sleepers – Under 130 lbs

-The Nectar mattress is perfectly comfortable and supportive for lightweight sleepers who favor either their back or their side.
+The Nectar mattress is comfortable and supportive for lightweight sleepers favoring their back or their side.
 Most stomach sleepers will need a firmer mattress to ensure healthy and comfortable spinal alignment.

 The DreamCloud is a good match for lightweight sleepers in almost any position.
 Between the contouring memory foam layer and the coil support system, there’s just the right balance of comfort and support.